Skip to content

 This delicate balance between aggression and caution defined the battle.
 Commanders were constantly aware that any heavy-handed attack risking damage to the shrine or civilian casualties could ignite widespread unrest beyond Najaf.

-Marines used graves for cover during the fierce firefight within the cemetery
+Marines use graves for cover during fierce firefight within Najaf cemetery during the battle in August 2004

 Slow, Methodical Progress